-Email is an essential part or our everyday communications.
+Email is an essential part of our everyday communications.
 It is also one of the most common methods that hackers use to attempt to gain access to sensitive information.
-Phishing is basically someone trying to get you to do something or tell them something through email that enables them to compromise you in some way.
+"Phishing" is basically someone trying to get you to do something or tell them something through email that enables them to compromise you in some way.

-More than 90% of data breaches start with a phishing attack.
-“Phishing” uses fraudulent email messages designed to impersonate a legitimate person or organization and trick the recipient into downloading harmful attachments or divulging sensitive information, such as passwords, bank account numbers, and Social Security numbers.
+More than 90 percent of data breaches start with a phishing attack.
+Phishing uses fraudulent email messages designed to impersonate a legitimate person or organization and trick the recipient into downloading harmful attachments or divulging sensitive information, such as passwords, bank account numbers, and Social Security numbers.

 CITS will never ask you to put your password into an email message, but scammers will.
 Do not share your password with others.

 You may see "Click here" in an email message.
-You can examine where that link goes by putting your cursor over the link without clicking, try it.
+You can examine where that link goes by putting your cursor over the link without clicking — try it.
 Your browser will show you the link address.
 Does it go where you are expecting it to go?
-It is also possible for the destination webpage to send you off to another page so you should check at the top of your browser for the actual web address of the page that you are viewing.
+It also is possible for the destination webpage to send you off to another page, so you should check at the top of your browser for the actual web address of the page you are viewing.

-Instead of a “Click Here” you may see an actual link like this in an email message, http://payroll.umaryland.edu/IncreaseYourPay.html but just like the "Click Here" link, that address link may actually go someplace else.
-Put your cursor over the link without clicking and your browser will show you where it will really send you.
+Instead of a “Click Here” you may see an actual link like this in an email message, http://payroll.umaryland.edu/IncreaseYourPay.html, but just like the "Click Here" link, that address link actually might go someplace else.
+Put your cursor over the link without clicking, and your browser will show you where it will really send you.
 Does it go where you want to go?